Endurance Exercises Make the Heart Younger

 While the effects of exercise on the heart were positive in both men and women, they were most pronounced in women.
 This is possibly due to the fact that the muscles in a man’s heart tends to “thicken” more than a women’s during exercise, which limits the energy response.
 Nonetheless, this study provides more reason for elderly people to stay active.
 Not only does the heart remain stronger, but overall quality of life can remain high in old age by fending off or controlling other conditions, like diabetes.

-Source: Defeat Diabetes Foundation: Ericson, Gwen.
+Original Source: Ericson, Gwen.
 American Journal of Physiology: Heart and Circulatory Physiology news release.
 July 2008.

 Your support can make a difference in how the world responds to the global diabetes epidemic.

 Knowledge is power, and action taken from that knowledge produces results.
 We invite you to explore our site and arm yourself with the important knowledge and support you need to prevent diabetes, manage the disease, and better understand the connection diabetes has to the health of our planet.